Style Tutorials, Tricks, and Top Picks

 Everything You Need To Know About Getting A Silk Press

 For years, the only options for curly girls who wanted to straighten their locks were relaxers, press and curls, or wash and sets.
 Recently, a new straightening technique called a silk press emerged, promising silky, smooth hair without any of the damage we’ve all come to expect from older techniques.
+Whether you have dark brown hair or ash blonde locks, if you love to wear your natural curls straight you’re going to want to learn about this technique.

 To get to the bottom of our burning questions, we reached out to Mizani artist and educator Ashley Lee.
 Lee explained to us what a silk press is, what you need to know before you get one, and how you can really achieve pin straight locks while minimizing damage to your precious curls.